bloominstituteoftechnology/DS-Unit-3-Sprint-2-SQL-and-Databases/challenge (1).md

 - In the Northwind database, what is the type of relationship between the `Employee` and `Territory` tables?
+  The Employee and Territory tables have a many to many relationship.
+An employee can be apart of many territories and territories can have many employees.
 - What is a situation where a document store (like MongoDB) is appropriate, and what is a situation where it is not appropriate?
+  MongoDB and other such document stores are useful in situations where a lot of unstructured data is being handled.
+One example I encountered this week is when a company is really consuming data from tons of different APIs.
+This would be an appropriate case for the use for document storage.
+It's not appropriate in cases where ACID is important.
+The example we used in class was a bank - it's not appropriate for a bank to lenient on the assumptions of ACID.
 - What is "NewSQL", and what is it trying to achieve?
+  NewSQL is trying to merge 'big data' with the reliability guarentees of SQL so that there is one data storage method that is appropriate for all cases.
 ### Part 5 - Turn it in!
 Add all the files you wrote (`demo_data.py`, `northwind.py`), as well as this file with your answers to part 4, to your weekly repo